-- Prerequisite: (i) Students wishing to be admitted to Portuguese II will be required to attend an intensive session (Transition 1) usually held in June. - (ii) Students wishing to be admitted to Portuguese II without having previously completed Portuguese for Beginners - Part II and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Portuguese II will be required to attend an intensive session (Transition 1) usually held in June. - (ii) Students wishing to be admitted to Portuguese II without having previously completed Portuguese for Beginners Part II and Transition 1 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.

 LANG3026 : Portuguese III 12 credits Assessment: Final examination (60%) and Coursework (40%).
-The examination consists one written paper of 3-hour duration and a separate oral examination.
-Coursewor rk Whole year includes (i) periodic assignments, (ii) progress tests and (iii) other coursewor as prescribed. rk
+The examination consists of one written paper of 3-hour duration and a separate oral examination.
+Coursework includes (i) periodic assignments, Whole year (ii) progress tests and (iii) other coursework as prescribed, su as long essays, translations, directed reading, etc.

 This course is taught throughout the year and continues to build on the two previous years' work on a more advanced level.
 The intention is to lead participants towards a fairly comprehensive understanding of the Portuguese language features through the study of a variety of documents (written, audio and video).
-The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Portugal, as well as Portuguese history and cultural background.
+The selection of documents will also serve as a basis for discussion on some social issues regarding contemporary Portugal, as well as her history and cultural background.

-Prerequisite: (i) Students wishing to be admitted to Portuguese III will be required to attend an intensive session (Transition 2) usually held in June.

-Students wishing to be admitted to Portuguese III without having previously completed Portuguese II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Portuguese III will be required to attend an intensive session (Transition 2) usually held in June. - (ii) Students wishing to be admitted to Portuguese III without having previously completed Portuguese II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.